keilalily/fm-social-links-profile/README.md

 ## Overview

-This project is a solution to the Social links profile challenge on Frontend Mentor.
-The challenge was to build a clean, responsive Social links profile component that closely matches the design provided, using best practices for structure and styling.
+This project is a solution to the Social Links Profile challenge on Frontend Mentor.
+The challenge was to build a clean, responsive social links profile component where users should be able to see hover and focus states for all interactive elements on the page.

 - Live Demo
 [View the Live Site](https://keilalily.github.io/fm-social-links-profile/)